The Emotionally Intelligent Employee: Preparing for the Human Skills of the Future

 • Active Listening

-• Recognize others’ behaviors through a trauma lens, while assessing personality/behavioral sytle, e.g. DiSC
+• Recognizing others’ behaviors through a trauma lens, while assessing personality/behavioral style, e.g. DiSC

-• Perceive others’ parts and dynamics with compassion
+• Perceiving others’ parts and dynamics with compassion

-• Perceive cues in others that signal their internal polyvagal state, whether stressed/threatened or open/engaged; Empathize with their experiences
+• Perceiving cues in others that signal their internal polyvagal state, whether stressed/threatened or open/engaged; Having compassion

 Relationship Management